 Richard Mc Sweeney

-Risteárd Mac Suibhne; Richard of Éire is a self-designated Planet Earth philosopher of the natural kind; a self-originator who enjoys expressing his ideas and insights: his philosophical fiction in a charmingly personal prose-poetic style.
+Risteárd Mac Suibhne; Richard Ériugena: Richard of Éire is a virtual unknown self-designated Planet Earth philosopher of the natural kind; a self-originator who enjoys expressing his ideas and insights: his philosophical fiction in a charmingly personal prose-poetic style.

 He is happily married to Lee Sung-ja 李勝子 of Seoul, Republic of Korea.
 They live on the beautiful isle of Éire - Ireland.
 Their son and daughter are also happily married and have children of their own.

-He is the son of Risteárd Mac Suibhne (1923-1985) of the environs of the village of Baile Mhúirne - Ballyvourney in southwest county Cork and Siobhán Ni hÉalaighthe of the environs of the village of Gleannúir - Glanworth in northeast county Cork.
-He himself was born in the town of Mainistir Fhear Maí - Fermoy also in northeast county Cork.
+He is the son of Risteárd Mac Suibhne - Richard Mc Sweeney (1923-1985) of the western environs of the village of Baile Mhúirne - Ballyvourney in southwest county Cork and Siobhán Ni hÉalaighthe - Joan Healy (1936-2021) of the southeastern environs of the village of Gleannúir - Glanworth in northeast county Cork.
+He himself was born in the eastern environs of the town of Mainistir Fhear Maí - Fermoy also in northeast county Cork - Contae Chorcaí.

 The closing two decades of the last century saw him teaching English Language and Literature and studying philosophy in the Far East and the Middle East.